The PHN has a commitment to strong, effective governance.

 BPharm (Hons), MHM, Adv.
 Prac.
 Pharm., BCPS, BCGP, GAICD

 John is an Advanced Practice Pharmacist who has practised in the Sunshine Coast and Gympie area since 2004.
 He provides pharmacy consultancy services with a number of general medical practices in the region and also works in community pharmacy.
 He has previous experience in hospital pharmacy.

-John is Chairperson of Sundale Limited, a provider of residential care, in-home care, retirement living, social house and rehabilitation services in South-East and Central Queensland.
+John is Non-Executive Director and past Chairperson of Sundale Limited, a provider of residential care, in-home care, retirement living and social housing services in South-East and Central Queensland.
 He is a Graduate Member of the Australian Institute of Company Directors.

 Mr Shea Spierings

 Shea Spierings is a Gangulu man, originally from Central Queensland.
 He is currently a Poche Scholar at the University of Queensland’s Poche Centre for Indigenous Health where he investigates Aboriginal men’s health, and the effectiveness of COVID-19 health messaging in Indigenous communities.

 Shea has significant experience advising and working in the Aboriginal Community Controlled Health Service sector, research sector, and youth sector.
 In 2015 Shea was appointed by the Australian Government to serve as the Australian Youth Delegate to the United Nations (UN).